RiotKit/ansible-universal-node-playbooks/README.md

 - OS: Ubuntu 16.04+ or latest Debian Stable or Latest Armbian
 - Host type: Physical ARM or KVM

+*Notice: The ARM support is not official.
+We do not have any ARM nodes to test currently, we did in the past.*

 Usage documentation
 ===================